PastelGoose/SmartQuestions/_README.md

 ##Small

 - The react router should use *browserHistory*, rather than *hashHistory*.
 See [here][4], and the next lesson.
+- Use react router on the student side too.
 - Markdown functionality for entering questions.
 Maybe see the formatted question appear in another field as you type.

 [4]: https://github.com/reactjs/react-router-tutorial/tree/master/lessons/12-navigating